 For example, if you have a house cleaning business, you could use Facebook to serve up targeted advertisements to people who live in neighborhoods you’re interested in expanding to.
 If you don’t know how to do this effectively, it could be worth consulting with a digital advertising specialist, at least to get started.

-Whichever strategies you use to market your cleaning business, you should always emphasize what are called your unique selling points (USPs).
+Whichever strategies you use for marketing your cleaning business, you should always emphasize what are called your unique selling points (USPs).
 These are the types of qualities that set you apart from your competition.

 So if you have some form of general liability insurance or, even better, insurance for cleaners covering your business, make sure that’s clearly stated on your website.
 Clients will be glad to know that if the unexpected does happen, you’re insured.
 Jobber, a service management company, highlighted the fact that insurance helps to build trust and put people at ease.